-- 1. If/how much projects contribute to the implementation of sustainable communities strategies and the reduction of vehicle miles traveled and GHGs that may not be quantitatively captured in CARB's quantification methodology (discussed in Section 9.1.1). - A. Reducing vehicles miles traveled from automobiles and the number of automobile trips through growth in transit ridership. - B. Increasing the attractiveness of a transit-served area and/or coordinating with local governments to facilitate the location of additional employment and housing in the transit stop or station area (e.g., within 1⁄2-mile of the transit station or stop that will be affected by the project and the resulting low-carbon impact of such location efficiency on statewide GHG emissions relative to the status quo.
+- If/how much projects contribute to the implementation of sustainable communities strategies and the reduction of vehicle miles traveled and GHGs that may not be quantitatively captured in CARB's quantification methodology (discussed in Section 10.1.1). - A. Reducing vehicles miles traveled from automobiles and the number of automobile trips through growth in transitridership. - B. Increasing the attractiveness of a transit-served area and/or coordinating with local governments to facilitate the location of additional employment and housing in the transit stop or station area (e.g., within 1⁄2-mile of the transit station or stop that will be affected by the project and the resulting low-carbon impact of such location efficiency on statewide GHG emissions relative to the status quo.
 This can be accomplished by using project funding to make station areas and neighborhoods walkable, bikeable, and well-integrated with existing or planned shared mobility and transit services.
 Evidence that will support this co-benefit will include: - Documentation showing the siting of projects with rail stations and major transit centers located within 1⁄2 mile of existing or planned future housing with densities that correlate with higher transit use and lower VMT per household. - Documentation showing alignment with state housing policies and goals that seek to increase access, reduce transportation costs, improve equity, and overcome the statewide housing crisis.
-Applicants can demonstrate alignment in one of two ways: - a.
-The project will serve a community within 1⁄2 mile of a transit station or stop that is characterized by/has one or more of the following:
+Applicants can demonstrate alignment in one of two ways: - (a) The project will serve a community within 1⁄2 mile of a transit station or stop that has received a positive Prohousing Designation Program score, certified by the Department of Housing and Community Development, for one or more of the following Prohousing Policies: - Establishment of ministerial approval processes for a variety of housing types, including single-family and multifamily housing (25 CCR 6606[b][2][A]). - Density bonus programs which exceed statutory requirements by 10 percent or more (Sec.
+6606[b][1][D]). - Sufficient sites, including rezoning, to accommodate 150 percent or greater of the current or draft RHNA (Regional Housing Needs Allocation), whichever is greater, by total or income category (25 CCR 6606[b][1][A]).